China shuts down North Korean companies

 Beijing has been under public pressure to take action from US President Donald Trump, who has both applauded and denounced Chinese policy at different times.

 Mr Trump has also been involved in a direct war of words with North Korean leader Kim Jong-un, labelling him a "rocket man" on "a suicide mission".
-He warned that he would have no choice but to "totally destroy" North Korea if forced to defend the US or its allies.
+The US president warned that he would have no choice but to "totally destroy" North Korea if forced to defend the US or its allies.

 Mr Kim, in turn, has called Mr Trump "deranged" and a "dotard", and said the US president's comments have convinced him he is right to seek a nuclear deterrent, and has even accused Mr Trump of declaring war.